2024-2025 Course Catalog

 Experiential Learning in Business and Entrepreneurship

-In addition, all BUEN majors take BUEN 594: Experiential Learning and Professional Preparation, a 2-unit course that is taught in conjunction with a career service professional.
-This course prepares and facilitates the experiential option selected by the student, and supports students pursuing a variety of career paths.
+1) BUEN 594: Experiential Learning and Professional Preparation, a 2-unit course taught in conjunction with a career service professional.
+This course prepares and facilitates the Experiential Learning Activity selected by the students, and support students pursuing a variety of career paths.

 Senior Experience in Business and Entrepreneurship

 The Senior Experience seminar (BUEN 600) provides a bookend to the introductory Business and Society course.
-Through readings, discussions, and guest speakers, students will reflect on their learning inside and outside the classroom.
-The seminar also features a reflection assignment that involves students connecting their experiential learning to their coursework and career plans.
-The Senior Experience seminar thus provides a structure for students to reflect on their learning in the major, including the experiential component, and to connect those experiences to their future career plans, goals, and aspirations.
+Through readings, discussions, and guest speakers, students will consider diverse topics related to contemporary business and entrepreneurship.
+The Senior Experience seminar also provides a structure for students to reflect on their learning in the major, including the experiential component, and to connect those experiences to their future career plans, goals, and aspirations.

 Courses - Business and Entrepreneurship